StephenGlasby/StephenGlasby.github.io/blog.md

 It is very clear that a lot of children and even adults struggle with the nomenclature for relatives, and understanding where relatives fit onto the family tree.
 What do I call my cousin's daughter?
 How am I related to my father's cousin?
-A helpful way is to view your relatives as located at the vertices of a binary tree, and use the mathematical fact that there is a unique path from any one vertex on the tree to another.
+A solution is to view your relatives as located at the vertices of a binary tree, and use the mathematical fact that there is a unique path from any one vertex on the tree to another.
 Then you just need to describe how many steps from you *up* to a common ancestor, and then *down* to